Chat with us, powered by LiveChat

 Will I have phone reception while on tour?

-Drinking alcohol is permitted at the campsite; however the guide has the right to limit the amount consumed.
+Drinking alcohol is permitted at the campsite; however, the guide has the right to limit the amount consumed.

 Under no circumstance will illegal drugs be allowed in the vehicle.
-The guide has the right to remove and terminate the tour for any persons found with illegal substances.
-This will result in no refunds and they will be responsible for their own travel costs at that point.
+The guide can remove and terminate the tour for any persons found with illegal substances.
+This will result in no refunds, and they will be responsible for travel costs.

 Let us share with you the complete Kakadu & Top End Northern Territory experience